RanjanJ24/TJIT-App/README.md

 # TJIT-App
-This is the Android application created for T John Institute of Technology for maintaining attendance, marks and timetable
+This is the Android application created for T John Institute of Technology for maintaining attendance, marks and timetable.